Native American veteran holding an American flag - Tribal Veteran Services

 Health Care

-Enrollment in VA health care, mental health support (PTSD/TBI), and coordination with IHS facilities.
+VA health enrollment, mental health (PTSD/TBI), and IHS coordination.

 Housing & Jobs

-Access to Native American Direct Loans (NADL) for housing and Vocational Rehab for employment.
+Native American Direct Loans (NADL) and Vocational Rehab access.

 Cultural Support

-Advocacy for the recognition of traditional healing practices and culturally sensitive counseling.
+Advocacy for traditional healing practices and culturally sensitive counseling.

 How to Access Services